scikit-hep/pyhf/CONTRIBUTING.md

 # Contributing to pyhf

-We are happy to accept contributions to `pyhf` via Pull Requests to the GitHub repo.
+We are happy to accept contributions to `pyhf` via Pull Requests to the GitHub repository and welcome Issues.
 To get started fork the repo.

+## Issues

+Making Issues is very helpful to the project &mdash; they help the dev team form the development roadmap and are where most important discussion takes place.
+If you have suggestions, questions that you can't find answers to on the [documentation website](https://scikit-hep.org/pyhf/) or on the [Stack Overflow tag](https://stackoverflow.com/questions/tagged/pyhf), or have found a bug please [open an Issue](https://github.com/scikit-hep/pyhf/issues/new/choose)!

 ## Pull Requests

+## Opening an Issue to Discuss

+Unless your Pull Request is an obvious 1 line fix, please first [open an Issue](https://github.com/scikit-hep/pyhf/issues/new/choose) to discuss your PR with the dev team.
+The Issue allows for discussion on the usefulness and scope of the PR to be publicly discussed and also allows for the PR to then be focused on the code review.

 ### Good Examples